NFOK17001U Food Processing

 - Exam registration requirements

-Approval of two cases, prepared and presented in groups.
-The cases consist of a theoretical or practical assignment regarding a specific unit operation, process line or equivalent.
+Approval of one case, prepared and presented in groups.
+The case consist of a theoretical or practical assignment regarding a specific unit operation, process line or equivalent.

 - All aids allowed